Tartessos: Location

 Several early sources, such as Aristotle, refer to Tartessos as a river.
 Aristotle claims that it rises from the Pyrene Mountain (generally accepted by modern scholars as the Pyrenees) and flows out to sea outside the Pillars of Hercules, the modern Strait of Gibraltar.
 No such river traverses the Iberian Peninsula.

 According to the fourth century BC Greek geographer and explorer Pytheas, quoted by Strabo in the first century AD, the ancestral homeland of the Turduli was located north of Turdetania, the region where the kingdom of Tartessos was located in the Baetis River valley (the present-day Guadalquivir valley) in southern Spain.

 Pausanias, writing in the second century AD, identified the river and gave details of the location of the city:

 They say that Tartessus is a river in the land of the Iberians, running down into the sea by two mouths and that between these two mouths lies a city of the same name.
 The river, which is the largest in Iberia and tidal, those of a later day called Baetis and there are some who think that Tartessus was the ancient name of Carpia, a city of the Iberians.

 The river known in his day as the Baetis is now the Guadalquivir.
 Thus, Tartessos may be buried, Schulten thought, under the shifting wetlands.
 The river delta has gradually been blocked by a sandbar that stretches from the mouth of the Rio Tinto, near Palos de la Frontera to Almonte, the riverbank that is opposite Sanlúcar de Barrameda.
 The area is now protected as the Parque Nacional de Doñana.
 (Note: Thirty kilometers inland there still is a mining town by the name of Tarsis.)

-In the first century AD, Pliny the Elder incorrectly identified the city of Carteia as the Tartessos mentioned in Greek sources while Strabo just commented.
+In the first century AD, Pliny the Elder incorrectly identified the city of Carteia as the Tartessos mentioned in Greek sources, while Strabo just described the area without mentioning Tartessos.
 Carteia is identified as El Rocadillo, near S. Roque, Province of Cádiz, some distance away from the Guadalquivir.
 In the second century AD, Appian thought that Karpessos (Carpia) was previously known as Tartessos.